Longer95479/Longer95479.github.io/_posts/2024-03-24-Attitude-Rpresentation.md

 \end{align}
 $$

-linear transformation: map a vector to another vector which both expressed in the same coordinate frame (i.e. $\mathcal{I}$)
+linear transformation: map a vector to another vector which both are expressed in the same coordinate frame (i.e. $\mathcal{I}$)

 $$
 \begin{align}